Graham Alexander (musician): Music career

 Graham began writing and recording his first full-length studio album in 2009.
 His debut album was released December 6, 2011 and, weeks after, his song "Biggest Fan" was featured on Spotify's "Top Tracks of 2011 – Picked by Users" playlist.
 In 2012, he set out on a tour with his band and played events such as the Non-COMMvention in Philadelphia and LarkFEST in Albany, NY.
 Shortly after, he began work on his follow up-album, spending time writing and working in the studio.

 In Spring 2013, Graham and his band embarked on a tour including stops at the Abbey Road on the River Festival, the Black Potato Music Festival, Quick Chek Festival of Ballooning, and Musikfest.

-Graham was a member of the Beatles tribute band 1964 the Tribute from 2011 to 2013 portraying Paul McCartney.

 Graham released his second album, Repeat Deceiver, through the revived Victor Talking Machine Co. label in 2014.
 Its first single of the same name hit national airwaves in February 2015 prompting a small radio tour with stops including Albany, N.Y. and Ocean City, Md.

 On March 27, 2016 Graham's song "I'm A Man" made its television debut on Marvel's Guardians of the Galaxy the animated series on Disney XD.
 It was featured in "We Are the World Tree" Season 1, Episode 16 and "Fox on the Run" Season 1, Episode 20.